IngerMathilde/legalPsych/README.md

                      confidenceLevels = list(c(0,60), c(70,80), c(90,100)))
 ```

-Plot CAC curves that include the variable name in the legend and where the legend is positioned in the right bottom corner.
-The error bars of the CAC are the 95% confidence intervals
+Now we can plot CAC curves that include the variable name in the legend, positioning the legend in the right bottom corner (see `legend.position` argument).
+The error bars in the plot are 95% confidence intervals.

 ``` r
 CA.curves(CAC.raters, labelVarType = T, legend.position = c(1,0), ybreaks = seq(50, 100, 10))